ChandanaMandarapu/notes-app/notes.md

 403 Forbiddden - You are nor allowed to access this 404 Not Found - URL doesnt exist
 429 Too many requests

+5xx - Server Errors
+These happen when something goes wrong on the server side even though the client made a valid request

+500 Internal server error - something broke on server 503 service unaviable - server is temporirily overloaded or down